bparanj/crystal/electronics/zettel/passive-component.md

 ## Overview: Passive Electronic Component

-A passive electronic component refers to a device that does not require an external power source to operate.
+A passive electronic component is a device that does not require an external power source to operate.
 These components do not produce or amplify electrical signals but instead modify or store energy in the form of electrical signals.
 Common passive components include resistors, capacitors, and inductors, which controls current, stores energy, and shaping electrical signals within a circuit.

 There is a subtle difference between produce and create, especially in technical contexts like electronics.